Development of a novel Navier-Stokes solver (HiPSTAR)

 Programming languages and libraries: Fortran

-Computational platforms: HECToR, Iridis
+Computational platforms: Emerald, GPU, HECToR, Iridis

 Transdisciplinary tags: HPC, Scientific Computing, Software Engineering